 Simply put, "corporation" is a noun that describes a type of business entity, while "incorporation" is a verb that describes the act of forming a — you guessed it — corporation.

 A corporation is considered legally separate from its owners, employees and others, and exists as an entity in its own right.
 Corporations in the U.S. are known as either S Corporations or C Corporations, and each provides different benefits to stakeholders.

 The main difference: incorporation is the process you go through to create a corporation, which is a separate legal entity.

 Corporations Are Not Your Only Option

-S Corporations and C Corporations do provide some advantages to specific types of entrepreneur, but they do require a lot of overhead to maintain, including:
+S Corporations and C Corporations do provide some advantages to specific types of entrepreneurs, but they also require a lot of overhead to maintain, including:

 In most cases, there’s a type of business that provides similar benefits to corporations without the administrative headaches — the limited liability company, or LLC.
 These types of businesses are quicker, easier and cheaper to create and maintain.
-It’s important to note that an LLC is not a type of corporation, but in many cases will meet your needs and also offers liability protection.
+It’s important to note that an LLC is not a type of corporation, but in many cases, it will meet your needs and it also offers liability protection.